metal-sn/pyMCZ/README.md

 galnum is a sequential index

-The first row is optional - if can contain more keys than column, as long as the columns are listed in the same order as specified above, up to whichever line is of interest.
-Missing data should be filled in with 'nan's.
+The first row is optional - it can contain more keys than columns, as long as the columns are listed in the same order as specified above, up to whichever line is of interest.
+Missing data should be filled in with 'NaN's.

 The data should be in the above order, separated by any number of white spaces.